castle-project-coders/-Coders-/README.md

 Bad End: To not protect the Kingdom and the king isn't proud of you

-What we are going to do next: Thinking of the game's story and components, improve the design, assemble level maps and coding player movement, code player weapons and enemies, publish the game to online word.

 Contribute: If you discover bugs or have suggestions for enhancements, please open an issue or submit a pull request.
 Your contributions are essential in refining the Kingdom's Secret Chronicles!

 Credits: This captivating adventure is a creation of #Coders.
 Special acknowledgments to Mrs. Alaa Ashraf Embark on this journey, make wise choices, and let the destiny of the kingdom unfold in the Chronicles!